-Wärtsilä Oyj Abp, trading internationally as Wärtsilä Corporation, is set to deliver one of the largest energy storage systems in Scotland.
+Reported February 15, 2024 – Wärtsilä Oyj Abp will deliver one of the largest energy storage systems in Scotland.
 Wärtsilä is a Finnish company involved in the manufacture and servicing of power sources and other equipment in the marine and energy markets.

 The company will supply the system rated at 300-megawatt (MW) / 600-megawatt hour (MWh) to Zenobē under an Engineered Equipment Delivery (EEQ) contract.
 The contract was recently between the technology company (Wärtsilä Corporation) and the electric vehicle fleet and battery storage specialist headquartered in Kilmarnock, Scotland (Zenobē).

-Dubbed Kilmarnock South energy storage system the project will reportedly be carried out in phases under Great Britain’s National Grid’s NOA Stability Pathfinder programme.
-The programme aims to cost-effectively address stability issues in the electricity system created by the increased adoption of intermittent renewable generation.
+Dubbed Kilmarnock South energy storage system, the project will be carried out in two phases.
+This will be under Great Britain’s National Grid’s NOA Stability Pathfinder programme.
+The programme also aims to cost-effectively address stability issues in the electricity system created by the increased adoption of intermittent renewable generation.

 Other than being one of the largest energy storage systems in Scotland, this system will be the first to be built with Wärtsilä’s Quantum High Energy (QuantumHE).
 The latter is a next-generation energy storage system that will provide increased energy density for Zenobē.
 It is fitted with state-of-the-art features to ensure the highest level of safety for the surrounding community.